Table of Contents

 Foundations may engage in entrepreneurial activities, with the condition that such activities may only be auxiliary, and any profit generated must be used to support the main purpose for which the foundation was established.
 However, the foundation may not become a partner with unlimited liability in a commercial company (Civil Code Article 307).

-Anyone may conclude a written contract with a foundation to take into custody as its “associated fund” (přidružený fond) certain property, and to request from the foundation to use this property for a specified purpose related to the statutory purpose of the foundation.
+Anyone may conclude a written contract with a foundation to take certain property into custody as its “associated fund” (přidružený fond), and to request from the foundation to use this property for a specified purpose related to the statutory purpose of the foundation.
 The associated fund may bear its own denomination and the contract may include a reasonable charge, for which the foundation provides its custody services.
 The associated fund must be accounted for and kept separate from other property of the foundation; in case of liquidation it is also treated separately (Civil Code Articles 349-352).

 Funds (nadační fond) are also asset-based organizations established by legal or natural persons to pursue a socially or economically beneficial purpose.
 The name of a fund must include the words “nadační fond.”